 The arrival orientation is usually the first formal contact students have with AFS in the host country.
 The most significant role of this orientation is for students to receive logistical information and contact details about the local AFS organization, including tips on how to stay safe.

 Below are the resources you need to conduct an arrival orientation.
 When planning a “modified” arrival orientation, be sure to review the detailed information below and print out the required handouts to give to host families at the arrival location.
-All handouts and materials for this orientation are attached here and ready to go for NH18.
+All handouts and materials for the arrival orientation are attached here and ready to go for NH19.

 - Arrival Orientation Leader Guide